ptdolan/CirQuestDSV/README.md

 	- An agglomerated q20annot file in an .RData format.
 Useful for further analysis in R, without reloading the dataset.

 - In *Entropy* directory:
-	- Plots of the position entropy for each nucleotide in the genome
+	- Plots of the Shannon entropy (scaled 0-1) for each nucleotide position in the genome.

 - In *CirQuestDSV_figures* directory:
 	- Frequency plots of the frequency of individual alleles cross the genome.